licheez/pvWayNuGetsSolution/MsSqlBackupSolution/nc/MsSqlBackup.Core/readMe.md

 * need to pass a destination file where the app has write access
 * you can follow up on progress by passing a notifier callback

-remark: you'll need to get the [MethodResultWrapper.Core](remark: you'll need to get the [MethodResultWrapper](https://github.com/licheez/pvWayNuGetsSolution/tree/master/MethodResultWrapperSolution/MethodResultWrapper) to use this service

 ### The code

 ```csharp